-How do scientists share their most recent research?
+How do researchers share their most recent findings?
 By presenting at scientific conferences and meetings!
 Many professional organizations host annual or bi-annual conferences to share common-interest research.
 In February and March, I presented my research at two conferences, read on to find out more about each!

 20th Western Groundfish Conference